GhidraDragon/hello_world/README.md

 ![image](https://github.com/user-attachments/assets/e9c72dc6-f491-4469-8576-a59f29016a07)

+**TLDR both methods are potentially vulnerable if you change the source code.... or somehow and I'm a noob with Ghidra but is it possible??? **

 When printing a fixed, literal string like "hello world", both of these implementations are secure in practice.
 However, there are subtle differences that are important when you move beyond such a simple case.

 Below are two full versions of the code: